How Do You Get Suction Cups To Stick To Windows?

 You need to leave it set for about 24 hours to ensure proper adhesion.
 After this, your suction cups and vacuum pads are ready to be used!

-At GGR Glass, we have a variety of suction cups that can help you move glass much easier.
+At GGR Glass, we have a variety of suction cups that can help you transport glass much easier.
 We have suction cups that work on both light and heavy loads in high heat applications.